querycert/qcert/README.md

 This is the source code for Q\*cert, a framework for the development and verification of query compilers.
-It supports a rich data model and includes a fairly extensive compilation pipeline 'out of the box'.
+It supports a rich data model and includes an extensive compilation pipeline 'out of the box'.

 Q\*cert is built using the Coq proof assistant (https://coq.inria.fr).
-A significant subset of the existing compilation pipeline has been mechanically checked for correctness.
+A significant subset of the provided compilation pipeline has been mechanically checked for correctness.

 ## Prerequisites